edamla/mediterraneanagency/_books/2021-09-01-possible-level.md

 # For adding excerpt add <!--more--> and break the line
 ---
-“We were running towards the rain, with whirl- winds chasing us from behind.
+“We were running towards the rain, with whirlwinds chasing us from behind.
 With each step, our laughter was drinking up an ocean of mud.
-We were laughing so much that the world was becom- ing a child, the rest was just a story.”
+We were laughing so much that the world was becoming a child, the rest was just a story.”
 <!--more-->